Tennessee Purple Coneflower

 Performance

-There is one beautiful clump of Tennessee coneflower growing at the Xeriscape Garden in blue grama grass.
+One beautiful clump of Tennessee coneflower has grown successfully at the Water Wise Demonstration Garden in blue grama grass area.
 We have tried transplanting numerous other plants without success.
 Most often, the rabbits eat them before they grow a new root system.
 This plant is worth growing if you can transplant it successfully in your yard.

 Maintenance